-I admit I have never been a big fan of dips for fruit.
+I have to admit, I have never been a big fan of dips for fruit.
 I’ve only ever been familiar with that little carton that comes with the store made fruit tray.
 Those cloyingly sweet pots of the white stuff…yuck.
-I’m not sure what they put in that dip, but it certainly doesn’t add anything to the fruit.
+I’m not sure what they put in that dip, but it certainly doesn’t add anything positive for the fruit.

 While there are plenty of sweet fruit dip recipes out there – like our delicious chocolate cream cheese fruit dip – I decided to try making a healthier option.
 After all, a balanced meal should include protein…I needed our dip to have some protein.

 Enter the Greek yogurt.
 Greek yogurt is the thicker, more concentrated form of yogurt, thus it packs a greater protein punch.
 While all yogurt is packed with calcium, potassium and vitamins, Greek yogurt has twice as much protein.
 Which makes it perfect for what I was looking for.

 This recipe calls for plain yogurt and vanilla.
 I like having control over the level of vanilla in the dish.
 I also find that “vanilla” yogurts tend to have additional sugars added.
 For our healthy dip, we are trying to control the ingredients, so starting with plain yogurt is best.
 However, if you can’t find plain Greek yogurt, go ahead and use vanilla – just leave out the vanilla.